Smoothing Binary Optimization: A Primal-Dual Perspective: Numerical Experiments

-\textbf{Max-\textit{k}-SAT.} Given a conjunctive normal form (CNF) formula with $m$ clauses, where each clause contains at most $k$ literals (a variable or its negation), the goal is to find a truth assignment that maximizes the number of satisfied clauses.
-This problem can be formulated as the following binary optimization problem:
+\textbf{Max-\textit{k}-SAT.} Given a conjunctive normal form (CNF) formula with $m$ clauses, where each clause contains at most $k$ literals, the goal is to find a truth assignment that maximizes the number of satisfied clauses.
+This problem can be formulated as the following binary optimization problem: -0.2in